close

 Ascending to 14,410 feet above sea level, Mount Rainier stands as an icon in the Washington landscape.
 An active volcano, Mount Rainier is the most glaciated peak in the contiguous U.S.A., spawning five major rivers.
 Subalpine wildflower meadows ring the icy volcano while ancient forest cloaks Mount Rainier’s lower slopes.
 Wildlife abounds in the park’s ecosystems.
 A lifetime of discovery awaits.

-Mount Rainier National Park is an American national park located in southeast Pierce County and northeast Lewis County in Washington state.
+Mount Rainier National Park is a national park of the United States located in southeast Pierce County and northeast Lewis County in Washington state.
 The park was established on March 2, 1899, as the fourth national park in the United States, preserving 236,381 acres (369.3 sq mi; 956.6 km2) including all of Mount Rainier, a 14,410-foot (4,390 m) stratovolcano.
 The mountain rises abruptly from the surrounding land with elevations in the park ranging from 1,600 feet to over 14,000 feet (490–4,300 m).
 The highest point in the Cascade Range, Mount Rainier is surrounded by valleys, waterfalls, subalpine meadows, and 91,000 acres (142.2 sq mi; 368.3 km2) of old-growth forest.
 More than 25 glaciers descend the flanks of the volcano, which is often shrouded in clouds that dump enormous amounts of rain and snow.

 Mount Rainier is circled by the Wonderland Trail and is covered by glaciers and snowfields totaling about 35 square miles (91 km2).
 Carbon Glacier is the largest glacier by volume in the contiguous United States, while Emmons Glacier is the largest glacier by area.
 Mount Rainier is a popular peak for mountaineering with some 10,000 attempts per year with approximately 50% making it to the summit.